stonepros/stone/doc/rados/operations/crush-map.rst

 To create a *compat* weight set::

-  ceph osd crush weight-set create-compat
+  stone osd crush weight-set create-compat

 Weights for the compat weight set can be adjusted with::

-  ceph osd crush weight-set reweight-compat {name} {weight}
+  stone osd crush weight-set reweight-compat {name} {weight}

 The compat weight set can be destroyed with::

-  ceph osd crush weight-set rm-compat
+  stone osd crush weight-set rm-compat

 Creating per-pool weight sets
 -----------------------------

 To create a weight set for a specific pool,::

-  ceph osd crush weight-set create {pool-name} {mode}
+  stone osd crush weight-set create {pool-name} {mode}

 .. note:: Per-pool weight sets require that all servers and daemons
           run Luminous v12.2.z or later.